 Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new STI Certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.

-The service provider that is requesting a signed STI Certificate responds to that challenge by providing the current valid token acquired from the STI-PA.
+The service provider that is requesting a signed STI Certificate responds to that challenge by providing the current valid SPC Token acquired from the STI-PA.

-The STI-CA sends a request for a public key certificate to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
-Once the STI-CA has verified that the SPC Token is valid, it can issue the certificate.
+If not previously retrieved, the STI-CA sends a request for the STI PA’s public key certificate in order to validate that the signature of the SPC Token has been signed by the STI-PA.
+Once the STI-CA has verified that the SPC Token is valid, it can issue the STI Certificate.

 In parallel with step 4, the ACME client starts polling for the “valid” status to determine if the service provider has been authorized to get an STI Certificate and whether an STI Certificate is available.
 Upon successful authorization, additional steps are taken to complete the certificate acquisition process per Clause 6.3.5.2.
 Once the ACME client receives the status indicating the STI Certificate has been issued, the ACME client downloads the STI Certificate for use by the SP-KMS.